ihumanable/patch/pages/super-powers.md

 It would be great if we could expose `private_function/1` to be able to more directly test this unit.

-Here's how we can expose this function for testing via `expose/2`
+Here's how we can expose this function for testing via `expose/2`.
+Calling an exposed functions will be flagged by the Elixir Compiler as a warning, since the exposure happens at runtime not compile-time.
+To suppress these warnings, the `private/1` macro is provided, just wrap the call to the exposed function with `private/1`.

 ```elixir
 defmodule ExampleTest do